theocesar/Commodity_Trades/README.md

 # Commodity_Trades
- Big Data project using a global commodity trade dataset.
+ Big Data project using a global commodity trade dataset that contain transactions of the last 30 years.

  ## Queries: